Show All Answers

 Closing your toilet lid/lids during this process will greatly reduce the possibility of any negative issues.
 Therefore, we ask that you make sure that your toilet lid(s) remain down, with a towel draped over the toilet lid(s) as an added precaution, during the time that we are in your area cleaning.

-Message boards will be set-up one to two days in advance in the area(s) that the sanitary sewer line cleaning is taking place.
-Notice of the area that is being cleaned will be placed on the Utilities Notices page.
-Generally, scheduled sanitary sewer line cleaning takes place Monday through Thursday between 7:30 a.m. to 3 p.m. with the exception of holidays.
+Message boards will be set-up one to two days in advance in the area(s) where sanitary sewer line cleaning is taking place.
+You can also view the Utilities News (LINK) for more details.
+Generally, scheduled sanitary sewer line cleaning takes place Monday - Thursday, 7:30 a.m. - 3 p.m. with the exception of holidays.

 If you experience any issues when sanitary sewer line cleaning is taking place in your area, please contact the Maintenance Crew working in the area and they will gladly assist you.
 If you are unable to locate the Maintenance Crew, please call the Spotsylvania County Utilities Office at 540-507-7300, option 2.
-The Spotsylvania County Utilities Department wants you to know that we are doing our best to serve you, the community and the environment every day.
-We regret any inconveniences to our customers; however, this program is necessary to enhance service reliability.
+The Spotsylvania County Utilities Department wants you to know that we are doing our best to serve you, the community and the environment every day and regret any inconveniences to our customers; however, this maintenance is necessary to enhance service reliability.

 Spotsylvania County Utilities conducts sanitary sewer smoke testing to locate problem areas within the overall sanitary sewer system.
 A Sanitary Sewer Smoke Test is a sewer inspection method in which a non-toxic smoke is blown into a blocked off pipeline segment to see where the smoke emerges.
 The smoke makes its way through all the connected pipes in that sanitary sewer segment, helping locate pipe leaks, broken manholes, cracks, uncapped lines, and more.
 If the sewer is in good condition, then the forced smoke will emerge from manhole lids and roof vents along the line.
 If the line has defects, the smoke will find the break and try to escape through the break.